-Office politics is the concept of getting ahead at work through means other than simply hoping the powers-that-be will recognize your accomplishments.
-It doesn't have to be as distasteful as that definition implies, however.
-While we often think of office politics as climbing the corporate ladder by stepping on other people's hands on the rungs below or kissing up to those in power, we can also define it as advancing in one's career by knowing how to navigate an organization's political structure with grace.
+The term "office politics" is usually associated with the concept of getting ahead at work by using cut-throat tactics.
+Another way of looking at it, however, makes it seem a bit less unsavory.
+Rather than thinking of office politics as climbing the corporate ladder by stepping on other people's hands on the rungs below, we can instead define it as advancing in one's career by knowing how to navigate an organization's political structure gracefully.

 Don't Play Dirty

 Using office politics to trample people will cause nothing but strife in your workplace.
 Playing dirty to get ahead will irritate your coworkers, leaving you isolated, and it is nearly impossible to do your job without your coworkers' support.
 Even if it's possible to make it to the top, no one will be there to enjoy it with you.

 It is entirely unnecessary—and self-defeating—to play dirty.
 Putting all your energy into using underhanded tactics to get ahead will cause you to lose focus on doing your job well.
 It will be almost impossible to accomplish anything worthwhile and will diminish your opportunity to impress your boss.

 Rather than using energy to dream up cut-throat ways to get ahead at work, instead use it to learn some rules that will help you make the best of office politics.

 Rules for Using Office Politics

 - Make sure to understand your organization's formal and informal hierarchies.
 While every entity has an official organizational chart, there is also an unofficial structure at play.
 For example, according to the written chain of command, the vice president in charge of your division may appear to make all the decisions.
 In reality, it may be her second in command who does.